acgetchell/mundus-atrox/src/journals/fourth.md

 > "Hello", replies *Orky*.

-After establishing that he was miner around these parts, the party asks a few questions.
+After establishing that he is a Miner around these parts, the party asks a few questions.

-On the strange mechanical scavengers.
+On the strange mechanical scavengers:

 > "Oh, avoid the *Clockwork Horrors* if you can."